kubernetes/website/content/en/docs/contribute/style/page-templates.md

 `/content/en/docs/concepts` directory, with the following characteristics:

 - In the page's YAML front-matter, set `content_template: templates/concept`.
-- In the page's body, set the following `capture` variables:
+- In the page's body, set the required `capture` variables and any optional ones you want to include:

     | Variable      | Required? |
     |===============|===========|